Best EV charging apps in Australia vary by state.

 - Evie app (Apple or Android) for location and access to Evie electric vehicle charging network https://goevie.com.au/ Evie also provide an RFID card

-- EVUp have a large network in Australia and have an app (Apple or Android) for their electric vehicle Chargers https://www.evup.com.au
+- EVUp have a network in Australia and have an app called UpCharge (Apple or Android) for their electric vehicle Chargers https://www.evup.com.au

 - EVX Australia app for EVX EV chargers in Apple or Android EVX also allow you to register your own RFID card in their app by visiting a charger and linking it. https://evx.tech/

-- Exploren app (Apple or Android) for location and access to Exploren electric vehicle charging network https://exploren.com.au/ You can also register any RFID card with Exploren by visiting a charger with the app and a RFID card.
+- Exploren app (Apple or Android) for location and access to Exploren electric vehicle charging network https://exploren.com.au/ You can also buy a RFID card with Exploren for $10 which includes postage by ordering at https://evse.com.au/product/exploren-ocpp-rfid-card/.
 Exploren allow you to reserve a charger using their app.

 - Get Electric app (Apple or Android) for location and access to Get Electric electric vehicle charging network https://www.getelectric.com.au

-- Jolt app, (Apple or Android) for location and access to Jolt EV charging network https://jolt.com.au/ Jolt allow you to reserve a charger using their app.
+- Jolt app, (Apple or Android) for location and access to Jolt EV charging network https://jolt.com.au/ .

 - Smart Charge app for location and access to Smart Charge EV charging network, Apple or Android.
 Smart Charge https://smart-charge.com.au/ also provide an RFID card